|

 Information on Number Talks is readily available all over the

+web as well in the state frameworks.
 Number Talks support TKES as well as the Standards for

 Mathematical Practices.
 Building number sense is a marathon, not a sprint; it